veloduff/veloduff.github.io/_posts/2024-08-15-conquering-split-mountain.markdown

 2. **Weather Awareness**: Split Mountain creates its own weather systems.
 Start early and be off the summit by noon to avoid afternoon thunderstorms.

-3. **Route Finding**: Very little part of this hike/climb allowed for those head down moments, where trail is clear.
-There few trail markers, and the ones that are there, were not reliable.
-Take your time, and be constantly check if you're on trail or not.
+3. **Route Finding**: Very little part of this hike/climb allowed for those head down moments, where the trail is clear.
+There are few trail markers, and the ones that are there, were not reliable.
+Take your time, and be constantly checking if you're on or off trail.